GR-05/AI-Powered_Sustainable_Waste_Disposal/README.md

 # Welcome to "AI-Powered Sustainable Waste Disposal" project

+## project information
-## Project info: This project uses AI and Machine Learning to optimize waste disposal by identifying waste types, predicting decomposition time, suggesting sustainable recycling methods, and connecting users with vendors.
+This project uses AI and Machine Learning to optimize waste disposal by identifying waste types, predicting decomposition time, suggesting sustainable recycling methods, and connecting users with vendors.
 It promotes eco-friendly waste management and reduces environmental impact.

 **URL**:
 **Use your preferred IDE**